 BDNF, a pivotal protein in the brain, plays a crucial role in neuronal health, aiding in the survival of existing neurons while encouraging the growth and differentiation of new neurons and synapses.

-From enhancing memory and learning to playing a protective role against neurodegenerative diseases, the significance of BDNF in maintaining cognitive functions cannot be overstated.
-Interestingly, this protein also moonlights in metabolism regulation, influencing eating patterns and energy homeostasis.
+The significance of BDNF in maintaining cognitive functions cannot be overstated.
+It enhances memory and learning and plays a protective role against neurodegenerative diseases.
+Interestingly, this protein also regulates metabolism, influencing eating patterns and energy homeostasis.

 The Study's Insights